spablotemporal/quantrra/Readme.md

 ## Main usage

-The main usage for quantrra is to simulate stochastic events using the function `RRA()`, which requires two arguments:
+The main usage for quantrra is to simulate stochastic events using the function `rra()`, which requires two arguments:

   - **M**, the model file
   - **n** number of simulations.